 We look forward to exploring the limits of what's possible with you!

 Narinder leads the Centre, mobilizing the private sector to partner with game changing interventions in the non profit sector, scaling their impact across Canada.
-She sits on the Global Council for Pro Bono and is a BMW Foundation Responsible Leader.
+She formally sat on the Global Council for Pro Bono and is a BMW Foundation Responsible Leader.

 She holds a Master of Business Administration from the Rotman School of Management at University of Toronto, and a Bachelor's degree from the University of Toronto in Electrical Engineering.